rabbitmq/rabbitmq-website/site/troubleshooting-ssl.md

 CA certificate bundler, server certificate and private key.
 It will be used to sanity check the certificates with test TLS connections against this example server.

-In another terminal window, run
+In another terminal window, run the following command, substituting <code>CN_NAME</code>
+with the expected hostname or <code>CN</code> name from the certificate:

 <pre class="lang-bash">
 openssl s_client -connect localhost:8443 \
-  -cert client_certificate.pem -key client_key.pem -CAfile ca_certificate.pem
+  -cert client_certificate.pem -key client_key.pem -CAfile ca_certificate.pem \
+  -verify 8 -verify_hostname CN_NAME
 </pre>

 It will open a new TLS connection to the example TLS server started above.
+You may leave off the <code>-verify_hostname</code> argument but OpenSSL will no longer perform that verification.

 If the certificates and keys have been correctly created, an TLS connection output will appear in both tabs.
 There is now a connection between the example client and the example